 Fields of expertise

-- PUBLIC INTERNATIONAL LAW
+- INTERNATIONAL LAW OF WAR AND PEACE

-- INTERNATIONAL HUMANITARIAN LAW (LAWS OF ARMED CONFLICT)
+- INTERNATIONAL LAW OF ENVIRONMENT AND DEVELOPMENT

 - INTERNATIONAL HUMAN RIGHTS LAW